BetaNYC/Tenants-Maps/README.md

 Most of the data for Tenants Map is stored in BetaNYC's carto account.
 * `table_311_buzzfeed_projmap_after_20180101_1`
-  * Dataset of all 311 complaints with complaint types () made in Manhattan since the start of 2018
+  * Dataset of all 311 complaints with housing-related complaint types ('HEAT/HOT WATER', 'PLUMBING', 'PAINT/PLASTER', 'Plumbing', 'Rodent', 'Dirty Conditions', 'General Construction/Plumbing', 'UNSANITARY CONDITIONS', and 'Elevator)' made in Manhattan since the start of 2018
-  * [Published]() as a BetaNYC-filtered view on NYC's Open Data Portal
+  * [Published](https://data.cityofnewyork.us/Social-Services/311-BuzzFeed-ProjMap-After-20180101/tcea-gv95) as a BetaNYC-filtered view on NYC's Open Data Portal
   * Data is updated in the Open Data Portal daily and synced with BetaNYC's Carto account daily.
 * `table_311_buzzfeed_projmap_2017_18_1`
-  * Dataset of all 311 complaints with complaint types () made in Manhattan from 2017-2018
+  * Dataset of all 311 complaints with housing-related complaint types made in Manhattan from 2017-2018
-  * [Published]() as a BetaNYC-filtered view on NYC's Open Data Portal
+  * [Published](https://data.cityofnewyork.us/Social-Services/311-BuzzFeed-ProjMap-2017-18/mz7d-pviy) as a BetaNYC-filtered view on NYC's Open Data Portal
   * Data is updated in the Open Data Portal daily and synced with BetaNYC's Carto account daily.
 * `table_311_buzzfeed_projmap_2016_1`
-  * Dataset of all 311 complaints with complaint types () made in Manhattan from 2016-2017
+  * Dataset of all 311 complaints with housing-related complaint types made in Manhattan from 2016-2017
-  * [Published]() as a BetaNYC-filtered view on NYC's Open Data Portal
+  * [Published](https://data.cityofnewyork.us/Social-Services/311-BuzzFeed-ProjMap-2016/73kp-hgxn) as a BetaNYC-filtered view on NYC's Open Data Portal
   * Data is updated in the Open Data Portal daily and synced with BetaNYC's Carto account daily.
 * `table_311_buzzfeed_projmap_2015_16_1`
-  * Dataset of all 311 complaints with complaint types () made in Manhattan from 2015-2016
+  * Dataset of all 311 complaints with housing-related complaint types made in Manhattan from 2015-2016
-  * [Published]() as a BetaNYC-filtered view on NYC's Open Data Portal
+  * [Published](https://data.cityofnewyork.us/Social-Services/311-BuzzFeed-ProjMap-2015-16/kgfk-43n8) as a BetaNYC-filtered view on NYC's Open Data Portal
   * Data is updated in the Open Data Portal daily and synced with BetaNYC's Carto account daily.
 * `rent_stabilized_plus_tax_data`
   * Dataset created after joining three other datasets: 1) Data about buildings containing rent-stabilized units [scraped](https://github.com/joepope44/nyc_housing) from the [Rent Guidelines Board Rent Stabilized Buildings Lists](https://www1.nyc.gov/site/rentguidelinesboard/resources/rent-stabilized-building-lists.page), 2) [Data](http://taxbills.nyc/) reporting number of rent-stabilized units listed on each NYC building's tax bill by year, 3) Shapefile of NYC lots or [MapPLUTO](https://www1.nyc.gov/site/planning/data-maps/open-data/dwn-pluto-mappluto.page).
 Each row was joined along the shared BBL field.